 Community Profile: Voices From The Real World

-Voice From The Real World is a bi-weekly talk show featuring members of Community Profile, Profile Theatre’s signature community engagement program.
+Voice From The Real World is a talk show featuring members of Community Profile, Profile Theatre’s signature community engagement program.
 Hosted by Bobby Bermea, guests engage in wide-ranging conversation about life, identity and art and read selections of writing they’ve done in our workshops.